ylhyra/ylhyra_content/not_data/content/explanations/Pronouns/Pronouns.md

 :Hann '''rakar sig''' áður en að hann fer í leikhús. ''He '''shaves himself''' before going to the theatre''

-:Barnið '''skemmtir sitt''' mjög mikið í sundlauginu! ''The child '''enjoyed itself''' very much in the pool!''
+:Barnið '''skemmtir sér''' mjög mikið í sundlauginni! ''The child '''enjoys itself''' very much in the pool!''

 For such verbs, the personal pronouns ''sinn''(m) ''sín''(f) and ''sitt''(n) are used.
 These are, like everything else, also declined for case and number: